 Essential reading: Samsung Gear S2 review

 But the differences between the two aren't immediately clear and you could become stumped choosing between the two.

 Luckily for you, Wareable is here to help.
-We’ve spent a lot of time with both watches and reviewed them both comprehensively.
-So we know exactly what’s what….
+We've spent plenty of time with both watches and reviewed them both comprehensively.
+So we know exactly what's what….

 LG G Watch v Samsung Gear Live: Design